yiwuen/Simple-Java-Game-Library/README.md

 ### Creating a simple window
 Creating a window in SJGL is as simple as copying and pasting code ;).
-1. Inside of the main class, paste the following code:
+1. Once the library is set up, paste the following code inside of the main class:
 ```java
 import static com.sjgl.graphics.Renderer.*;